nodejs/node/COLLABORATOR_GUIDE.md

 Don't manually close the PR, GitHub will close it automatically later after you push it upstream, and will mark it with the purple merged status rather than the red closed status.
 If you close the PR before GitHub adjusts its status, it will show up as a 0 commit PR and the changed file history will be empty.
+Also if you push upstream before you push to your branch, GitHub will close the issue with red status so the order of operations important.

 Time to push it: